google/flax/docs/guides/flax_fundamentals/rng_guide.md

 +++

 The primary method Flax uses to receive, manipulate and create PRNG keys is via the `Module` method [`self.make_rng`](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/module.html#flax.linen.Module.make_rng).
 It is a method that accepts a string name that represents an "RNG stream".
 Each RNG stream has an initial starting seed PRNG key, which the user passes in as a dictionary argument (i.e. into an [`.init`](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/module.html#flax.linen.Module.init) or [`.apply`](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/module.html#flax.linen.Module.apply) function), and the starting seed is used by `self.make_rng` to generate more PRNG keys for that stream.
+If `self.make_rng` is called on a string name that does not have an initial starting seed PRNG key (i.e. the user did not pass a key with the corresponding name into `.init` or `.apply`), then `self.make_rng` will use the `'params'` key as the initial starting seed by default.

 Note that this method can only be called with bounded modules (see [The Flax Module lifecycle](https://flax.readthedocs.io/en/latest/developer_notes/module_lifecycle.html#top-level-modules)).